Thimbleweed Park: Game engine and tools

 Gilbert had already started to look for adventure game engines in August 2014, but because of his experience of always wanting to modify engines to do exactly what he wants from them, he decided it would be easier to create his own engine.
 He already had a 2D graphics engine written in C/C++ that he had used for his non-adventure games The Big Big Castle! and Scurvy Scallywags, which he decided to use for Thimbleweed Park; SDL was used for handling window creation and input, while Gilbert's own code was used for rendering the graphics.
 The only other thing that was needed for the engine was a scripting language; Gilbert had looked at Lua, and while he considered it "easy to integrate and highly optimized", he disliked its syntax.
 He considered making his own scripting language, but due to time concerns, he chose the language Squirrel instead.

 Winnick mostly used Adobe Photoshop.
 According to Winnick, the style they were aiming for would lend itself very well to being drawn entirely digitally from the start.
 He drew the initial concepts and layouts as sketches.

 Updates

 While the game was released on March 30, 2017, the developers have continuously released updates not only fixing problems but introducing various new gameplay elements.
 On the June 20, 2017 release, the characters became able to talk to one another (fully voice acted as the rest of the game), which became an inventive "hint system" without explicitly offering specific hints to solve the puzzles.
-Apart from this there's a more classical hint system which includes calling the hint line using the phones available in the game, which offers context-sensitive help.
+Apart from this there's a more classical hint system which includes calling a "hint line" using the phones available in the game, which offers context-sensitive help.

+Spin-off

+On May 9, 2020, Terrible Toybox released a spin-off game titled Delores: A Thimbleweed Park Mini-Adventure for free on Windows and macOs.
+The game is set in 1988 and follows Delores Edmund as she investigates strange occurrences during her vacation to her hometown.
+Delores was developed as an test bed for Ron Gilbert's revamped game engine Dinky that he developed for their then planned future game Return to Monkey Island.
+As such Delores uses almost exclusively audio and visual assets repurposed from Thimbleweed Park.